-There will be about 26 people in this group.
+There will be about 200 people in this group.

 We will use a computer to assign you to one of the study groups.
 This process is called "randomization."
 It means that your doctor will not choose and you cannot choose which study group you are in.
 You will be put into a group by chance.
-You will have an equal chance of being in Group 1 or Group 2.
+You will have a 33% chance of being in Group 1 (study group), Group 2 (study group), or Group 3 (usual approach).